 Mortgage Reduction.
 This is often an overlooked benefit to rental property.
 Think about it.
 If you purchase wisely, the property should be at least be ‘breaking even’ in cash flow and thus the renter is paying the mortgage for you.

-The principle reduction in the mortgage instrument is an ongoing tax-free benefit along with appreciation as you hold the property.
-This is a return you can calculate and count on over time with a typical mortgage.
+The principal reduction in the mortgage instrument is an ongoing tax-free benefit along with appreciation as you hold the property.
+This is a return you can calculate and count on overtime with a typical mortgage.
 Keep this in your spreadsheet as you calculate your total Return on Investment.

 Tax Benefits.
 It’s no secret that rental properties lose money on paper.
 With the power of deprecation, the fact you get to deduct the mortgage interest your renter is paying for you, and not to mention travel, property taxes, HOA fees, repairs, maintenance, home office, supplies, cell phone, etc… the tax benefits add up quickly!!